-Except where indicated below, the County does not reimburse workers for home to work and work to home travel.
+Except where indicated below, the County does not reimburse employees for home to work and work to home travel.
 Any disputes concerning the interpretation or application of the mileage reimbursement policy shall be referred to the Human Resources Director whose decision shall be final.
 After notification is received from the IRS indicating a change in its allowable mileage rate, the County will change its rate to coincide with the rate set by the IRS, as soon as possible.

-Any County facility(ies) or designated area(s) to which a worker is assigned for a period in excess of thirty (30) consecutive work days shall ordinarily be considered a regular work location and, as such, not subject to employee mileage reimbursement.
+Any County facility(ies) or designated area(s) to which an employee is assigned for a period in excess of thirty (30) consecutive work days shall ordinarily be considered a regular work location and, as such, not subject to employee mileage reimbursement.
 Temporary assignments that extend beyond thirty (30) days may be considered for a mileage reimbursement eligibility extension not to exceed a total of twenty (20) additional work days.
 All approval authority for extensions rests with the Human Resources Director whose decision shall be final.

-A worker is entitled to mileage reimbursement under the following conditions:
+An employee is entitled to mileage reimbursement under the following conditions:

 - Travel to Trainings and Conferences

-3. A worker who is required to travel from their residence to a location other than their regular work location shall be entitled to mileage reimbursement for all miles traveled less the normal mileage to or from their regular work location.
+- An employee who is required to travel from their residence to a location other than their regular work location shall be entitled to mileage reimbursement for all miles traveled less the normal mileage to or from their regular work location.

-Exceptions to the above policy may be considered on a case by case basis by the Human Resources Director, whose decision shall be final.
+Exceptions to the above policy may be considered on a case-by-case basis by the Human Resources Director, whose decision shall be final.